Alexandre Pisano: International career

 Pisano was born in Japan to a Canadian father and Japanese mother.
 He debuted with the Japan U17s in a friendly 2–0 win over the New Zealand U17s on 16 September 2023.
 He was called up to the Japan U17s for the 2023 FIFA U-17 World Cup.
 In March 2025, he was called up to the Japan U20s for a set of friendlies.

-Pisorio was called up to the senior Japan national team for the 2025 EAFF E-1 Football Championship, and debuted in a 6–1 win over Hong Kong on 8 July 2025.
+Pisano was called up to the senior Japan national team for the 2025 EAFF E-1 Football Championship, and debuted in a 6–1 win over Hong Kong on 8 July 2025.
 At the age of 19 years and 179 days, he was the youngest goalkeeper to debut in the history of the Japanese national team.

+On 31 July 2026, it was announced that Pisano would take part in the 2026 Asian Games with the Japan U-21 squad.

 Personal life

-Pisano's middle name "Kouto" is derived from the kanji from his family’s dog and the month of January, when he was born.
+Pisano's middle name "Kouto" is derived from the kanji from his family's dog and the month of January, when he was born.
 "Horio" is his Japanese mother's surname.
 His dad, Michel Leandre Raphael Pisano, is a Canadian from Montreal, Quebec.
-Therefore Alex is eligible to represent Canada or Japan at the international level.
+Therefore, Alex is eligible to represent Canada or Japan at the international level.